SalehSadi/SQL--Data_Warehouse_Project/README.md

 This project is designed to:

-* Showcase your skills in *data engineering & analytics*
+* Showcase my skills in *data engineering & analytics*
 * Demonstrate complete end-to-end data workflows
 * Serve as a *portfolio project* for Data Engineering / Analytics roles